tokensoft/tokensoft_token/README.md

 ## Pausing

-The owner may pause/unpause the contract at anytime when restrictions are enabled.
+The owner may pause/unpause the contract.
 When the contract is paused all transfers will be blocked.
 When deployed the contract is initially unpaused.

 ## Minting
 Owner accounts can mint tokens to Owner, Admin, or any whitelisted account.
 Minting tokens increases the total supply of tokens and the balance of the account the tokens are minted to.